Tutorial: Create availability alert rule for multiple Azure virtual machines (preview)

 View the alert

-To test the alert rule, stop the virtual machine.
+To test the alert rule, stop one or more virtual machines in the scope you specified.
 If you configured a notification in your action group, then you should receive that notification within a few seconds.
-You'll also see an alert indicated in the summary shown in the Alerts page for the virtual machine.
+You'll also see an alert for each VM on the Alerts page.